harmony-one/h/progress/yuriy-menkov.md

+2025-05-28 Wed: Synced with Theo regarding the target strategy: Outperform passive BTC by ≥ 15% annual alpha while maintaining near-zero BTC delta.
+Continuing to work on tracking the owners of positions staked in CLGauge by tracing the position token’s path through events.

+2025-05-27 Tue: [Exported](https://github.com/harmony-one/shadow-pool-analytics/tree/main/aerodrome/export_USDC_cbBTC) the raw position data for the cbbtc-usdc pool for the entire period.
+Discovered an issue with the reward calculation for positions — since some of them participate in staking, the owner is actually the CLGauge contract, which makes it harder to identify the real owner and their yield.

 2025-05-26 Mon: Worked on tracking the optimal strategy for the cbbtc/USDC pool on Aerodrome.
 Researched the Hyperliquid platform — for perp shorts, long BTC via perps or spot wallet, etc. Also explored the ecosystem to assess opportunities for building analytics and yield evaluation.

 ---